3 Ways You Could Be Losing Money Without the Right Funding Option

 “Our business can fluctuate significantly at a moments notice, and we need to be prepared to take on the project and payroll.
 Within a very short time, we placed over 1,600 employees across four states.
 We went from $200,000 in weekly billings to $2-3 million a week.
 Never had we come across a project like this.” – R.O., VP of Operations

-As their partner, we had capacity to fund the increased payroll volume and also to send an on-site team to support operations including software integration, payroll, invoicing and tax functions.
+As their partner, we had capacity to fund the increased payroll volume and also to send an on-site team to support operations including staffing and recruitment software solution integration, payroll processing, invoicing and tax support functions.
 PDQ’s annual billings increased from $10 million to $60 million due to the oil spill cleanup, and Advance provided the payroll funding cash flow and operational support they needed.

 Finding and placing high quality temps who want to work is one of the biggest challenges for temporary staffing firms.
 But with major talent shortages occurring and expected over many industries, staffing as a whole is growing and there is a big pipeline for staffing firms to help fill, especially in engineering, technology and healthcare.